DockBoss/Execution-API-Spec/spec/spec-considerations.md

   * Then anyone with a consensus client also has to run an execution to actually do anything?
     * Can anyone run an execution client without a consensus client?
     * or vise versa?
+      * Answer!!
+Yes you need to have 32 eth and run both clients to be able to do anything.[info](https://www.coindesk.com/learn/2021/08/11/how-does-ethereum-staking-work/)
   * If this is the case will the clients ever converge?
 * General Dev/API question.
 When should something error and when shouldn't it
   * I see some but very few situations where null is returned but it just feels out of place.